Choral Tales - Project Overview

 music and dance, celebrating the diversity and oneness of humankind.

-The Choral Tales Project was conceived and developed by Ludwig Tuman, artistic director and composer.
+The Choral Tales Project was conceived and developed by Ludwig Tuman, artistic director and international award-winning composer.
 The Project is inspired by an awareness that the most pressing challenges facing humanity in the 21st century - from climate change to peace - are global in scope.
 To meet such challenges, it is vital for peoples and nations to further develop the ability to work together toward common objectives, in an atmosphere of mutual respect and appreciation.

 Given this setting, it appears that one of the most timely and valuable contributions artists can make is to foster intercultural understanding, an appreciation of cultural diversity, and the essential oneness of humanity.
 This is the general aim of the Choral Tales project.